 - Pay the assessment fee: $300.00 CAD plus GST.

-Applicants are required to provide all three (3) of the following documentation:
+- Submit all three (3) of the following documentation

 - Documents titled Statement of Marks,